MartinT86/MartinT86.github.io/_posts/2020-11-03-unit-tests-for-the-whole-team.md

         reporters: ["default","jest-stare"]
     };

-Once your tests have run, the reporter will output an overview of the tests to the default
+Once your tests have run, the reporter will output an overview of the tests.

 <div class="center">
 <figure>